 Advice for overcoming the fear of falling in love.

-So I recently started seeing this girl, roughly 3 weeks ago.
+So I recently started seeing this young woman roughly 3 weeks ago.
 She lives about 2 hours from me.
-This girl is amazing.
-She’s passionate, confident, well-traveled and beautiful among other things.
+She is amazing: passionate, confident, well-traveled, and beautiful among other things.

 Now up until a few days ago we were talking lots on the phone.
 We were very open with each other and I had no problem sharing my past experiences with her…..

 I woke up Wednesday morning and instantly felt this overwhelming sense of anxiety.
 It almost felt like all the feelings I have towards her went away instantly.
 This scares the shit out of me.